CiscoDevNet/cloud-security/Cloudlock/Splunk/Cisco Cloudlock Splunk App/README.md

 The Incident Overview dashboard begins to display data.
 You have finished installing the Cloudlock Splunk app.

-# Using the Cloudlock Splunk App
+# Using the Cloudlock for Splunk App
-The following sections detail use of the Cloudlock Splunk app.
+The following sections detail use of the Cloudlock for Splunk app.
 Note that the data displays in the app refresh every 3 minutes.
-You can access the Cloudlock Splunk app from the Splunk home screen:
+You can access the Cloudlock for Splunk app from the Splunk home screen:

 ![Example](https://github.com/CiscoDevNet/cloud-security/blob/master/Cloudlock/Splunk/Cisco%20Cloudlock%20Splunk%20App/media/apps.png)